LaxarJS/laxar/docs/manuals/adapters.md

 * After entering a page, the _page controller_ has a single static model of all areas on a page, and for each area, a model of its configured widgets.
 The composition parameter names have long been substituted by their values, feature configuration has been expanded, defaults have been applied, and unique widget IDs have been generated.

-* For each configured widget instance, the page controller asks the _widget loader_ to provide it with a widget adapter for that instance, in order to manage the widget throughout its lifecycle.
+* For each configured widget instance, the page controller asks the _widget loader_ to provide it with a widget adapter for that instance, in order to manage the widget throughout its life cycle.
 The widget's descriptor (the _widget.json_), its assets (HTML/CSS) and the JavaScript controller module (AMD, CommonJS or ES6) have already been loaded as part of the artifacts bundle, when entering the application.

 * Now, the widget loader provides [*widget services*](./widget_services.md) for injection into the widget controller.
 This includes the widget-specific event bus instance, which automatically sets the _sender_ on publish, and which automatically removes subscriptions when the page containing a widget is destroyed.
-Widget services are instantiated lazily using EcmaScript 5 dynamic properties, so that they will only be created when they are actually injected.
+Widget services are instantiated lazily using ECMAScript 5 dynamic properties, so that they will only be created when they are actually injected.

 * Now all that is left to do is kicking off the widget controller with the injections, and then loading and instantiating the widget template.
 Both of these steps are performed by the adapter, and specific to the implementation technology of the widget.